 Imagine this: Someone gives you a hot tip about a lucrative bet.
-They say you have a 50 percent chance of winning, but you also have a 50 percent chance of losing.
-Do you take it?
-For some, the possibility of reward is worth it.
-For others, the risk is just that — too risky.
+They say you have a 70 percent chance of winning.
+Sounds pretty good, right?
+For some, the possibility of reward is infinitely worth it.
+For others, any percentage is too risky.

 There are many couples who stay together, even after the last spark has gone out — often for practical reasons like wanting to keep their health insurance or not wanting to start over.
 In short, many couples stay together because they simply can’t afford a divorce.

 I Can’t Afford a Divorce: Staying Together Because of Money

 When you say “I do,” you don’t really imagine that one day it could all come to an end.
 But things can become sour.
 People change.
 Lives get hectic.
 The thread that kept you together slowly unravels.

 After trying and failing, floundering and feeling like nothing is working, getting a divorce can seem like your only way out.
 But upon crunching the numbers, some couples find out how expensive that process is and realize that they can’t afford it.

 “Many people stay in marriages they’d otherwise leave because they feel they can’t afford to divorce,” says relationship expert April Masini.

 “What this usually means is that they don’t want to change or give up the lifestyle they’re accustomed to.
 So rather than downsize because divorce would require that in their circumstances, they stay in a marriage and either make peace with it or become bitter.”

 Being in a partnership can have many financial and legal benefits.
 You could potentially have two incomes, a higher savings rate, more support, better insurance — the list goes on.
 Especially if you have children, splitting that in half can mean taking on a whole different lifestyle, and in some cases, create a financial burden for one or both parties involved.